 The recommended jewelry must measure from 10 to 12 gauge curved barbell with a length of 9/16 to 5/8.

 For initial piercings, captive bead rings are not advised.
-Titanium, gold, platinum, and palladium are good choices for jewelry but you can change it after the piercing is totally healed, you can be more flexible with the type of metal you select for your piercings.
+Titanium, gold, platinum, and palladium are the best choices for body jewelry.
+Once the piercing is totally healed, you can be more flexible with the type of metal you select for your piercings.

 Does a Christina piercing hurt?

 If you’re worried about the pain during the procedure, many clients claim that Christina piercing is less painful than ear cartilage piercings.
 The initial pain goes away immediately because the piercing is done on a thick tissue spot.
 However, Christina piercing can be very sensitive and prone to irritation.
 It also heals longer, usually within six to nine months.
 Because the piercing can get easily irritated, extra care during sexual intercourse must be practiced.
 It’s important that the stud doesn’t move around too much while it heals.

 Complications and infections can also develop during the healing phase.
 Discomfort due to the long piercing canal can affect constant movement and friction.